Updated Armor

 Medium Armor.
 Medium armor offers a balance of protection and flexibility.
 While wearing medium armor, you add your Dexterity modifier, to a maximum of +2, to your AC.

 Heavy Armor.
-Heavy armor focuses on full protection from head to toe.
+Heavy armor focuses on full protection.
 Heavy armor doesn't let you add your Dexterity modifier to your AC, but it also doesn't penalize you if your Dexterity modifier is negative.

 Shields

 Shields come in varying weights, sizes, and materials.
 The Armors table shows the most common shields available, their price and weight, the bonus to armor they provide, and any properties they possess.
 As with armor, shields are classified as light, medium, or heavy.
-Additionally, shields can be physical or generators.
+Additionally, shields can be energy or physical.

 Light Shields.
 A light shield is generally affixed to the forearm.
 While a light shield does not fill the hand, you gain no benefit from it while the hand is full.